davidebolo1993/VISOR/README.md

 - INFO for __'translocation cut-paste'__ must be __haplotype:chromosome:breakpoint:orientation__; haplotype is the haplotype in which region will be translocated ('h1' or 'h2'), chromosome is the chromosome in which region will be translocated (chr1-22, chrX, chrY and chrM are allowed), breakpoint is the number of the base immediately after which translocated region will be put and orientation is the orientation of the sequence ('forward', if the orientation should be the same of the original region, or 'reverse', if the orientation should be inverted).
 - INFO for __'translocation copy-paste'__ is the __same for 'translocation cut-paste'__

-### Outputs

-A fasta (.fa) for each haplotype in the output folder (pathout/haplotype1/h1.fa and pathout/haplotype2/h2.fa) containing specified alterations.
+VISOR HACk outputs a fasta (.fa) file for each haplotype, containing specified variants, in the output folder (pathout/haplotype1/h1.fa and pathout/haplotype2/h2.fa)